 These service maintenance plans would even make a good Christmas present for loved ones!

-If your “recipe” for properly serviced heating and air conditioning equipment is missing important ingredients it’s time to call John Henry's Plumbing, Heating, and Air.
+If your “recipe” for properly serviced heating and air conditioning equipment is missing important ingredients it’s time to call John Henry's Plumbing, Heating, Air, and Electrical.
 It’s the “tasteful” thing to do!